SUSE/connect/doc/SCC-API-(Implemented).md

 while yet others simply cannot be upgraded.
 This endpoint returns all of the possible compatible combinations.

+Products in the `installed_products` array that do not exist in SCC (eg.
+3rd-party add-ons) will be filtered out.
+If any product in `installed_products` (after filtering out unknown products) is not upgradeable (either no newer version exists, or, in the case of extensions or modules, it is not compatible with an upgraded base), the endpoint will return an empty array `[]`, since a migration is not possible.

 ```
 POST /connect/systems/products/migrations
 ```